salex/vfwcash/README.md

 GnuCash was set up to use the VFW's version of Fund Based Accounting.
 This became fairly simple and could be used by any Post or any organization that uses fund based accounting (most non-profit organizations) I'll point out that we do not use
 GnuCash as our main accounting system, although we could.
 We have an Accountant that handles mainly payroll and taxes and we send them the information they need (in reports or source documents).
-Then they send us information we need.
 We basically use it as a checkbook, fund manager and enter stuff from the accountant (payroll checks, eft or forms to pay taxes etc).
 I also summarize income and expense from our customized post management system (sales, donations, etc).

-I wanted to share my work, but I work on a Mac and setting up Rails on Windows would probably be more than most VFW users could handle.
+I wanted to share my work, but I work on a Mac and setting up Ruby on Rails on Windows would probably be more than most VFW users could handle.
 Setting up Ruby on Windows is fairly straight forward (http://rubyinstaller.org) and so I decided to write a command line interface to the models and Prawn PDF reports I had developed.
 Hopefully I can document how to use the CLI on Windows, if I can remember how to use Windows!
+I also replaced my GnuCash interface in our custom application to use VFWCash

 ## Installation